Q – How can you improve your photography of fire performers?

 In Part One of this series on Fire Performer Photography, we looked at how the discipline of photojournalism brings the focus back to the human being behind the fire prop.
 In Part Two we covered Consent Always and Safety Third.
 Performers are people, first.
 Not props.
 Treat them with respect.
 In Part Three, we looked at how learning to shoot a camera is essentially the same as Basic Rifle Marksmanship.
 In Part Four, we took the rifle concept a step further and looked at how the combat-shooting techniques of Shoot, Move, and Communicate can improve your photography.

 Are you bored, yet?
 I hope so.
 That’s exactly the point of this post.
 I’ll let you a big secret.
-As a photographer, I find it all to be very boring.
-Often.
+Often, as an event photographer, I find it all to be very boring.

 You know what, though?
 Boredom is perfectly okay.
 In fact, boredom is an incredible creative asset.